Why First Nations Australians were pioneers in ancient technology and sustainability

 Australian First Nations woven basket. © History Skills

-In art and communication, they used ochre, a natural clay, to paint on rocks and in caves.
+In art and communication, they often used ochre, which was a natural clay, to paint on rocks and in caves.

-Paintings like these tell stories of their daily life, beliefs, and important events.
+Paintings like these had often told stories of their daily life and beliefs, which also included important events.

 Land and water management

-The First Nations Australians were experts in land and water management because they practiced what is known as 'fire-stick farming'.
+The First Nations Australians had often been experts in land and water management because they had practised what is known as 'fire-stick farming'.

-Fire-stick farming meant that they set controlled fires to clear undergrowth, help certain plants grow, and control pests.
+Fire-stick farming meant that they sometimes set controlled fires in selected areas to clear thick scrub and support plant growth, which also reduced pests.

-By doing so, they ensured that the land remained fertile so they had a steady supply of food.
+By doing this, they ensured that the land stayed productive, so they had a more reliable supply of food.

 A smoky landscape with patches of scorched vegetation, scattered shrubs, and tall grasses under an overcast sky, creating an atmosphere of recent controlled burning or natural fire activity.